NumPy and SciPy Project Mailing Lists¶

-We also have read-only mailing lists setup for NumPy and SciPy to receive notifications of all SVN checkins and Trac ticket changes.
+We also have read-only mailing lists setup for NumPy and SciPy that provide notifications of all version control checkins.

 The following table lists the core NumPy and SciPy lists.
 Please see Before you post to make sure that this is the right place to ask your question.

 NumPy-discussion Read/Search Archives Subscribe For discussion of just the core NumPy package (not SciPy).
 SciPy-user Read/Search Archives Subscribe Our user-support forum, for discussions of how to use SciPy.
 SciPy-dev Read/Search Archives Subscribe For discussions about the development of SciPy, including code, website and documentation.
 NumPy-svn Archives Subscribe Commits to the NumPy repository SciPy-svn Archives Subscribe Commits to the SciPy repository